ciscops/node-red-alerts/README.md

 5. Get the room ID for that space by [here](https://developer.webex.com/docs/api/v1/rooms/list-rooms) and pressing run.
     1. The title should correspond with the name of your alerts space.
 ![alt text](images/listRoomsAPI.PNG "List Rooms API")

+## Email Set Up

+Set up an SMTP relay service for the email you would like to send alerts from.
+If you are using gmail, follow [this documentation](https://support.google.com/a/answer/176600?hl=en).

 ## Create Node-RED Flow